Volunteer with PACTT

 The calm temperament, focused upbringing and extensive training of the retired and career change guide dogs in our program makes PACTT the most advanced team of volunteer therapy animals available.
 Teams receive thousands of training hours, including preparation in psychological first aid.
 This allows our therapy dog and handlers to assist in unpredictable emotional and physical environments and to handle intense and complex situations.

-Each team is under the leadership and guidance of established, community-oriented organizations, DoveLewis and Guide Dogs for the Blind.
-Dogs have been training since the day they were born, so their behavior is predictable.
+Each team is under the leadership and guidance of DoveLewis, an established community-oriented organization.
+Program dogs are career change or retired guide dogs who have been training since the day they were born so their behavior is predictable.
 Facilities can trust that they will be matched with dogs and handlers who are best suited to meet their needs.

 How is a therapy animal difference than a service animal?